synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 3. [Lock config.json](#configuration-file-protection)
 4. Rerun your run-helm-prep.ps1 script
 5. Run the command(s) listed under Required K8s Resources

+## Expand Volume Size

+Before expanding the volume size of a Software Risk Manager volume, verify that you are using a [storage class configured for volume expansion](https://kubernetes.io/docs/concepts/storage/storage-classes/#allow-volume-expansion).
+The number of volumes you have in your Software Risk Manage deployment depends on what features you installed and how they were configured.
+This section assumes that you installed both the Core and Tool Orchestration features, opting for on-cluster database and object storage workloads, but you can ignore content that does not apply to your deployment.

+Expanding the on-cluster MariaDB database volumes requires special care because the workload resources use immutable database size references.
+Follow these steps to handle the necessary pre-work for MariaDB:

+1. Scale the StatefulSet resources for the master and replica (if installed) to 0
+2. Delete the StatefulSet resources for the master and replica (if installed), but do *not* delete the related PVC resources
+3. Edit the PVC resources for the master, replica (if installed), and replica backup (if installed), setting the storage capacity to the new size.
+If using the System Size feature, refer to the System Size tables to determine the new sizes.
+4. Invoke the describe command on each PVC to review resize-related Kubernetes events and conditions to know when to move on.

+If you used the Helm Prep Script and the System Size feature, edit your config.json by changing the value of the systemSize field and rerun your run-helm-prep.ps1 script and related helm commands.

+If you used the Helm Prep Script and did not use the System Size feature, edit your config.json by changing these fields: `webVolumeSizeGiB`, `dbVolumeSizeGiB`, `dbSlaveVolumeSizeGiB`, `dbSlaveBackupVolumeSizeGiB`, and `minioVolumeSizeGiB`.
+Then rerun your run-helm-prep.ps1 script and related helm commands.

+If you used the Quick Start deployment, either include the following helm chart values in your srm-extra-props.yaml file or specify them with "--set" parameters, and rerun your helm command: `web.persistence.size`, `mariadb.master.persistence.size`, `mariadb.slave.persistence.size`, `mariadb.slave.persistence.backup.size`, and `minio.persistence.size`.

 # Backup and Restore